eyvind/sega-adapter/README.md

 Building this project requires the [xc8 compiler](https://www.microchipdeveloper.com/xc8:installation) from Microchip.
-Use the command `xc8-cc -mcpu=16f1847 sega-adapter.c` to
-create a .hex file suitable for a PIC programmer (see next section).
+Run `rake` or `xc8-cc -mcpu=16f1847 -o sega-adapter.hex *.c` to create a .hex file suitable for a PIC programmer (see next section).

 ## Program